Get

 Image Credit: Mary Swift, Shutterstock

 Tuxedo is a bi-color cat pattern that features an all-black cat with a bit of white on its chest.
 This pattern can have white paws as well.
 The overall look resembles a man’s tuxedo.
-It’s rare to get enough coverage of color with the correct pattern to get the name tuxedo, and most are vans.
+It is not rare and occurs frequently in domestic cats.

 9. Ticked Tabby

 Ticked tabby cats do not have stripes.
-Instead, these cats often have a sandy appearance and may also have bands of colors.
+Instead, these cats often have a sandy appearance and may also have bands of colors on each hair shaft.
 Ticked tabbies are the rarest among the common tabby cats, and it can be challenging to find one.

 10. Spotted Tabby